The leader of a Girlguiding group in Walkden says more volunteers are needed to keep branches across Salford open.

 Chris said: “It’s not just Walkden.
 It’s the whole of Salford.
 It’s Eccles, it’s Irlam, Cadishead, and that’s just looking at the Salford area as well.

 “Covid was a big shocker for everyone.
 It resulted in lots of people giving up volunteering and doing other things.
-So we had a real big uphill battle to try and stabilize things and then start to grow again.”
+So we had a real big uphill battle to try and stabilise things and then start to grow again.”

 Chris is adamant that the organisation is a necessary and beneficial tool for young people to socialise with other children and try new experiences, including drone building competitions and Blue Peter appearances.